sysprog21/pitifulvm/README.md

 ## License

-`PitfulVM` is released under the BSD 2 clause license.
+`PitifulVM` is released under the BSD 2 clause license.
 Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.